Skip to main content

 Buy an academic gown

-You will need a gown for the matriculation photo on 12 October - and for any Formal Hall dinners you attend, and for your graduation.
+You will need a gown for the matriculation photo - and for any Formal Hall dinners you attend, and for your graduation.
 The Student Union website explains which gown you will need and where to get it..
 The two criteria for determining which gown you need are;

 a) whether you hold a Cambridge University degree already